how to remove paint from upvc window frames

 You can often remove Solvent-based paint by scraping it off the surface.
 Old credit cards are handy for this job – they’re rigid but not sharp enough to damage the uPVC.

-To begin with, use the narrow edge of the credit card and try to remove a tiny spot.
-If it comes off easily, you may not have to go further.
-However, we recommend doing at least Step 2 to ensure a nice clean frame.
+To begin with, try using the credit card’s narrow edge to remove a tiny spot.
+If it comes off easily, you can use this technique to remove all the paint.
+However, we still recommend following at least Step 2 to ensure an immaculate uPVC frame.

 Water-based paint

-Warm water applied with a kitchen towel or a sponge helps soften water-based paint.
-So try this technique before following the scraping instructions above and Step 2 below.
+Applying warm water with a kitchen towel or sponge helps soften water-based paint, so try this technique before following the scraping instructions above and Step 2 below.

 It’s time for the BKF!
 Remember, you need gloves for this step.

-Mix a small amount of the granules with water to make a thick paste.
-It’s better to work on a small area so you can see how well it works before moving on.
+1. Mix a small amount of the granules with water to make a thick paste.

-If the BKF doesn’t work, use fine-grit sandpaper to erase the paint gently.
+If BKF doesn’t work, use fine-grit sandpaper to erase the paint gently.

-Sanding will most likely remove some of the frame’s sheen, but it looks less unsightly than the paint splash, especially if it’s a highly contrasting colour.
+Note: Light sanding will likely remove some of the frame’s sheen, but it looks less unsightly than the paint splash, especially if it’s a highly contrasting colour.

-Any proprietary window cleaning agent will do, but thicker creams work better at restoring some sheen to your uPVC frame.
+Any proprietary window cleaning agent will work, but thicker creams are better at restoring sheen to uPVC frames.

 Apply the cream to the frame using a sponge and a lot of elbow grease.
-Work the cream into the treated area and beyond.
-The idea is to make it blend in and look natural.
+Work it into the treated area and beyond, ensuring the whole surface area has a consistent finish.

-On completion, wipe the whole frame with a fresh bowl of soapy water and a soft cloth.
-Dry off using a kitchen roll.
+On completion, wipe the frame with fresh, soapy water and a soft cloth.
+Dry off using a sheet of kitchen roll.